2020–21 NBA season

 The 2020–21 NBA season was the 75th season of the National Basketball Association (NBA), though the 75th anniversary was not celebrated until the following season.
 Due to the COVID-19 pandemic, the regular season was reduced to 72 games for each team, and began on December 22, 2020.
 The season started just 72 days after the completion of the 2020 NBA Finals, the shortest off-season in league history.
 The 2021 NBA All-Star Game was played on March 7, at State Farm Arena in Atlanta, and was won by Team LeBron, 170–150.
-A play-in tournament for teams ranked 7th through 10th in each conference was held from May 18 to May 21.
+For the first time, the NBA staged a play-in tournament for teams ranked 7th through 10th in each conference from May 18 to 21.
 The playoffs then ran under the standard 16-team playoff format from May 22 to July 20, 2021.
 Due to COVID-19 cross-border restrictions imposed by the Canadian government, the Toronto Raptors played their 2020–21 home games at Amalie Arena in Tampa, Florida.